Embird Embroidery Software

 1. Import Photo

-2. Digitize Face
+2. Digitize the Face

 Sfumato Stitch Portrait - Vector outline of face digitized on top of raster photo